Accelerate Stochastic Subgradient Method by Leveraging Local Growth Condition: Applications in Risk Minimization

 \subsection{Piecewise Linear Minimization}

-In this subsection, we consider some examples of non-smooth and non-strongly convex problems such that ASSG can achieve linear convergence.
+First, we consider some examples of non-smooth and non-strongly convex problems such that ASSG can achieve linear convergence.
 In particular, we consider the problem~(\ref{eqn:ERM}) with a piecewise linear loss and $\ell_1$, $\ell_\infty$ or $\ell_{1,\infty}$ regularizers.